sthavirpunwatkar/PLAYLIST-PORTER/README.md

     ```

 4.  **Configure Environment Variables for Python Service:**
-    The Python service requires Spotify API credentials.
+    The Python service requires Spotify API credentials to interact with the Spotify API (even for Client Credentials flow or when using pre-obtained access tokens for some `spotipy` initializations).
 Create a `.env` file within the `src/python-scripts` directory (i.e., `src/python-scripts/.env`) or set these environment variables in your shell:
     ```env
     PYTHON_SPOTIPY_CLIENT_ID="your_spotify_developer_app_client_id"
     PYTHON_SPOTIPY_CLIENT_SECRET="your_spotify_developer_app_client_secret"